 I don’t know much about the mystical fairies of Pat Sin Leng, nor do I know anything about Chinese mythology, but I absolutely enjoyed the panoramic views on all sides of Pat Sin Feng.

-At any time on the hiking path, you can see Shau Tau Kok and Shenzhen, China to the north.
-And when you look south, you can see Plover Cove, Tolo Habour and even as far as Ma On Shan.
+At any point on the hiking path, you can see Shau Tau Kok and Shenzhen, China, to the north.
+And when you look south, you can see Plover Cove, Tolo Harbour and even as far as Ma On Shan.

 But what I find impressive about the Pat Sin Leng trail is the panoramic views of the actual hike.
 When you look forward (east), you can clearly see the trail along the mountain’s ridge.
 And when you look back (west), you can see how far you’ve hiked and feel really accomplished on what you just did.